krakend/krakend-documentation/backends/flatmap.md

   - endpoint
 ---

-The flatmap middleware allows you to **manipulate collections** (or arrays, or lists, you name it) from the **backend response**, although **it can be used for objects** as well.
-While the [basic manipulation operations](/docs/backends/data-manipulation/) allow you to work directly with objects, the collections require a different approach: the **flatmap component**.
+The flatmap middleware allows you to **manipulate collections** (or arrays, or lists; you name it) or to **flatten objects** from the response.

+While the [basic manipulation operations](/docs/backends/data-manipulation/) allow you to work directly with objects, the collections require you to use this **flatmap component**.
+The flatmap also will enable you to **extract or move nested objects** to have a customized object structure.

 {{< note title="Looking for a Query Language manipulation?" type="info" >}}
 If you are an Enterprise user, you might want to use [Response manipulation with query language ](/docs/enterprise/endpoints/jmespath/) instead
 {{< /note >}}

-When working with lists, KrakenD needs to flatten and expand array structures to objects to operate with them, and vice versa.
+When working with lists, KrakenD needs to flatten and expand array structures to objects to operate with them and vice versa.
 This process is automatically done by the flatmap component, letting you concentrate only on the type of operation you want to execute.

 ## When to manipulate arrays
 You can manipulate collections at two different stages: